Barbara Woolsey profiles some of the city’s best locavore spots…

 Here’s a pick of some of the city’s most committed spots…

 Don’t let this unassuming basement restaurant in Kollwitz Straße fool you: it’s serving up some of Berlin’s best vegan eats.
 From cabbage roulade to eggplant tartlet, fresh produce replaces meat in a satisfying way.
-Don’t expect minimalism either, but at least five ingredients per plate from flavourful risottos to full-bodied sauces.
-The menu changes monthly, and even though the dessert is also technically “healthy” it’s delicious – homemade ice creams, coconut mousse and pistachio crumble.
+Don’t expect minimalism either, but at least five ingredients per plate from flavourful risottos and stroganoffs to full-bodied sauces.
+The menu changes monthly, and even though the dessert is also technically “healthy, it’s delicious – think homemade ice creams, coconut mousse and pistachio or plum crumble.

 Ask the couple behind this contemporary German kitchen in Mitte, and they’ll tell you that provenance is part-and-parcel of running a family business.
-The menu changes daily not because it’s hip but, according to chef Gary Hoopengardner, because “we purchase mostly whole animals from a few small farms.
+The menu changes daily not because it’s hip but, according to owner Maren Thimm, because “we purchase mostly whole animals from a few small farms.
 Or when our supplier Markus can only deliver one pig … because his daughter missed school with a cold and he missed a day of slaughter, we answer with our creativity and hard work.”
-The vegetables come from a handful of farmers too – as well as Hoopengarter’s own garden.
+The vegetables come from a handful of farmers too – as well as the restaurant’s own garden.
 Which is why you’ll see rhubarb streusel one day and a rhubarb-blackcurrant sorbet the next.

-This low lit, vibey restaurant initially gained fame for being located above Cookies nightclub, but it now stands on its own name thanks to chef Stefan Henschel and his regional, avant-garde cuisine.
+This low lit, vibey restaurant initially gained fame for being located above Cookies nightclub, but it now stands on its own name thanks to chef Stefan Henschel’s regional, avant-garde cuisine—and the Michelin star he won in 2017.
 Henschel is secretive about his suppliers, yet assures that every ingredient comes from Berlin and its outskirts.
 It’s indeed easy to taste the freshness in the food, with staples like crunchy potato lasagna and Parmesan dumplings, revolving around a fresh turn of different vegetables according to season.
+In 2019,

 This trendy new Friedrichstraße restaurant has its very own locavore motto: “vocally local”.
 They serve up a different set menu each evening based on whatever ingredients are in season around the Berlin-Brandenburg and Mecklenberg-Vorpommern areas, except for a couple of special exceptions like “salt from Göttingen and raw milk cream from Stettin in Poland” (says chef Milcha Schäfer).
 Non-regional ingredients like peppers, lemon or chocolate are creatively substituted to the point where you won’t notice anything lacking.
 Sommelier-owner Billy Wagner also likes to serve surprises like local craft beers and specially procured ciders as well as classy wines with the food.